Connecticut Motorcycle Accident Lawyers

 We have been helping injured bikers for over two decades.
 Most of our legal team grew up riding motorcycles.
 We will seek reimbursement for medical bills, lost wages, and for permanent physical and emotional losses associated with your injury.

 Motorcyclists and Their Rights on the Road

-To understand motorcycle accident cases, you need to understand what laws and regulations apply to motorcycle riders.
+To understand motorcycle accident cases, you need to understand what laws and regulations apply to motorcycle riders (including those regarding lane splitting).
 According to The Connecticut Department of Motor Vehicles’ motorcycle manual, motorcyclists must obey the same laws and regulations that car drivers follow.

 In addition to this, motorcyclists are required to follow regulations specific to them.
 For example, if the current traffic speed exceeds the maximum speed of a motorcycle, the rider is required to stay in the right-hand lane.
 They should also be wearing a helmet that adheres to the Department of Transportation’s (DOT) regulations.

 Because motorcycles are smaller than the average car, drivers are required to give them special attention as per the Connecticut Driver’s Manual.
 The manual cites the National Highway Traffic Safety Administration’s (NHTSA) rules, such as giving a motorcycle a full lane width of space to allow for reaction to traffic.
 Cars are recommended to allow a three-to-four second following distance when traveling next to a motorcycle.

 Because drivers are supposed to give special attention to motorcyclists, they can be held liable for an accident if their negligence was a factor.
 An example of this can be seen in a situation where a car tailed a motorcycle without giving ample space.
 Additionally, if a car’s driver does not give the right of way when necessary, he or she can be liable for disobeying traffic regulations.